thanasisn/SDR_enhancement_LAP/Article_B5/Article_B5_ab_NA.md

 $1.76\text{\%}$ were identified as CE events and $0.0\text{\%}$ as ECE events.
 The highest recorded GHI due to CE was $1416.6\frac{W}{m^{2}}$ on 24 May 2007, corresponding to OIR of $345.9\frac{W}{m^{2}}$.
-The relative stronger CE event of $49.7\text{\%}$ above the clear sky threshold was observed on 28 October 2016.
+The stronger CE event of $49.7\text{\%}$ above the clear sky threshold was observed on 28 October 2016.
 In the following sections we are discussing the long-term trends and variability of the CE events as well as of the corresponding OIR and excess irradiation .

 ## 3.1 Long-term trends